simoneldevig/react-native-static-server/README.md

   path; however, empty `fileDir` value is forbidden: if you really want to serve entire documents directory of the app, provide its absolute path explicitly.

+- `hostname` &mdash; **string** &mdash; Optional.
+Sets the address for server to bind to.
+  - By default, if `nonLocal` option is **false**, `hostname` is set equal "`localhost`" &mdash; the server binds to the localhost (127.0.0.1) loopback address, and it is accessible only from within the host app.
+  - If `nonLocal` option is **true**, and `hostname` was not given, it is initialized with empty string, and later assigned to a library-selected non-local IP address, at the first launch of the server.
+  - If `hostname` value is provided, the server will bind to the given address, and it will ignore `nonLocal` option.

+  _NOTE: In future we'll deprecate `nonLocal` option, and instead will use special `hostname` values to ask the library to automatically select appropriate non-local address._

 - `nonLocal` &mdash; **boolean** &mdash; Optional.
-By default, the server is started on `localhost` address, and it is only accessible within the app.
-With this flag set **true** the server will be started on a local IP adress also accessible from outside the app.
+By default, if `hostname` option was not provided, the server starts at the "`localhost`" address, and it is only accessible within the host app.
+With this flag set **true** the server will be started on an IP adress also accessible from outside the app.

+  _NOTE: When `hostname` option is set to a value different from "`localhost", the `nonLocal` option is ignored.
+The plan is to deprecate `nonLocal` option in future, in favour of special `hostname` values supporting the current `nonLocal` functionality._

 - `port` &mdash; **number** &mdash; Optional.
 The port at which to start the server.
   If 0 (default) an available port will be automatically selected.